malston/CKA-StudyGuide/LabGuideAnswers/Part-5-Security.md

-*   Create a secret called “testsecret” via any applicable means.
+*   Create a secret called "testsecret" via any applicable means.
 Verify the contents are encrypted

 ```